-Jon Ham joined the John Locke Foundation in February 2005.
+Jon Ham joined the John Locke Foundation in February 2005 as vice president for communications and publisher of Carolina Journal.
 Prior to joining JLF he had worked for The Herald-Sun newspapers in Durham, NC, for 19 years, 13 of those as managing editor and four as director of digital publishing.

 He has worked for newspapers in Georgia, Alabama, North Carolina and Virginia, and also worked for four years as a gubernatorial press secretary.